-- If a critical incident is experienced relating to water, electricity, or steam, call Facilities Management at 924-2267. - If a critical incident is experienced relating to telephone systems, call the Health System's Health Information & Technology Help Desk at 924-5334. - If a critical incident is experienced relating to computer systems, call the Health System's Health Information & Technology Help Desk at 924-5334.
+- If a critical incident is experienced relating to water, electricity, heating and/or cooling systems, call Facilities Management at 434-924-2267. - If a critical incident is experienced relating to telephone systems, call the Health System's Health Information & Technology Help Desk at 434-924-5334. - If a critical incident is experienced relating to computer systems, call the Health System's Health Information & Technology Help Desk at 434-924-5334.

 The first responders will determine whether a critical incident exists and will report to the appropriate department heads.
-In the event that a critical incident exists, the Associate Vice President for Safety and Security or their designee will notify the Executive Vice President & Chief Operating Officer and will convene the Critical Incident Management Team (CIMT).
+In the event that a critical incident exists, the Associate Vice President for Safety and Security or their designee will notify the Executive Vice President & Chief Operating Officer and will convene the Critical Incident Management Team.